nate872711/flexboxd/README.md

 Plexboxd is a lightweight Flask webhook service that listens to **Tautulli playback events** and logs completed Plex watches as **Letterboxd diary entries (CSV)**.

-> Visual assets will be added later in `branding/`.

 ## Features
 - Auto-logs completed **movies** from Tautulli webhooks